StageGames/DesyncedLLSAddon/README.md

 2. Install the [Lua Language Server][lls]'s [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).
 3. Clone this repo.
 4. Open the mods folder of Desynced with Visual Studio Code.
-5. Inside the mods folder of Desynced, create a new folder ".vscode" if it doesn't exist.
+5. Inside the mods folder of Desynced, create a new folder called `.vscode` if it doesn't exist.
 6. Inside of ".vscode", create a file called `settings.json`
 7. Paste the following json into this file, and replace `Lua.workspace.library` with the path this repo has been cloned to.